Fano insurgency

-Despite some local support, Fano's lack of centralized leadership has raised questions about the insurgency's sustainability.
-While the government has been unable to decisively defeat Fano, the militia has struggled to leverage its gains politically due to its decentralized nature.
+Despite some local support, Fano's lack of centralized leadership and factionalism has raised questions about the insurgency's sustainability.
+While the government has been unable to decisively defeat Fano, the insurgent group has struggled to leverage its gains politically due to its decentralized nature.
 International observers warn that the conflict risks destabilizing the entire country as neither side appears capable of a military victory.

 Background

 The Amhara people have historically dominated Ethiopia's economic, cultural, and political spheres.
 After the Derg regime's fall in 1991, the Tigray People's Liberation Front (TPLF) took control of the newly formed government, holding power for decades.
 This Tigrayan dominance in post-1991 governance mirrored the significant political influence that the Amhara had wielded through most of the 20th century since Emperor Menelik II.
 Over time, however, the TPLF's hold on power weakened as political groups from the Oromo people and the Amhara increasingly resisted Tigrayan hegemony.
 The Amhara youth movement known as Fano emerged during the widespread protests of 2016, where both Oromo and Amhara demonstrators protested against the TPLF-dominated federal government.
 The term dates back to the 1930s, originating during the Second Italo-Ethiopian War to describe volunteer Amhara fighters.
 While Fano-led protests in the Amhara Region were smaller in scale compared to those the Oromia region, they were markedly more violent.
 Despite a shared resentment of the TPLF, little was done to unite the Amhara and Oromo ethnic groups for the long-term once the TPLF was replaced in 2018 by Prime Minister Abiy Ahmed's Oromo-dominated administration.

 Since the start of the 21st century, Ethiopia's federal model has faced challenges from the rapid growth of regional security forces.
 The origin and formation of Ethiopia's regional forces started in the early 2000s, when the insurgency in the Ogaden led to the creation of a paramilitary and gendarmerie force called the Liyu Police (special police) which was tasked with counterinsurgency against the Ogaden National Liberation Front (ONLF) rebel fighters and became a 40,000 strong armed force by the end of the decade.
 Although established by the federal government, the force answered primarily to the regional governor.
 Following this development, the regional forces grew exponentially, which led to the formal establishment of the Ethiopian Regional Special Forces.
 The gendarmerie regional forces began operating in all regions of the country and were restructured to operate similar to that of the US National Guard with each region of Ethiopia having and using their own regional forces.
 While Ethiopia's regions had the constitutional right to regional forces, they were trained more for combat than policing, posing a growing threat to the federal order and increasing tensions between regions.
 In the following years, the Amhara regional forces were used by the government to suppress regional disorders.
 During the late 2010s, the threat posed by these forces began manifesting.